 If the publication lists your condition, application and approval can be easier.
 If it does not list your condition, that’s okay.
 The SSA can still approve your claim as long as you present the required proof.

-For a free legal consultation with a social security disability lawyer serving West Palm Beach, 800-747-3733
+For a free legal consultation with a Personal Injury lawyer serving West Palm Beach 800-747-3733

 Documenting a Social Security Disability Claim

 If you qualify to receive SSDI or SSI, you can submit your claim to the SSA.
 However, your claim must adhere to the SSA standards for format and content.
 In fact, an incomplete or incorrect claim submission is the reason most applicants receive a denial of disability benefits from the SSA.